Ylvauk/functions-practice/README.md

 ## Instructions

 1. Fork and clone this repository.
-1. Change into the new directory.
+1. Change into the new directory and create a development branch.
 1. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
 You are